 One big difference and one of the best parts of Cafe Hollywood is they serve breakfast here, and it’s a good breakfast too.
 Filled with classic American Staple it’s a great place to start your day with eggs, bacon, waffles, pancakes, french toast, Corned Beef Hash, and even some international staples such as Mexican HUEVOS RANCHEROS and the bizarre and utterly awesome Hawaiian Classic Loco Moco!

 Overall the Menu is a little better and more extensive than a PH Classic Menu and offers a number of extra choices and differing cuisines.
-We really like the Cafe and it’s a fun a fitting place to dine when staying at the Planet Hollywood.
+We really like the Cafe and it’s a fun a fitting place to dine when staying at Planet Hollywood.

 Spice Market – Buffet